Renny Vega

 Renny Vicente Vega Hernández ([ˈreni ˈβeɣa eɾˈnandeθ], born 4 July 1979) is a Venezuelan former professional footballer who played as a goalkeeper.

 He played with the Venezuela national team for more than ten years, with his most successful moment being when he was a member of the historic 2011 Copa América squad that reached 4th place.
-His performances as goalkeeper under the leadership of coach Richard Páez, and currently César Farías, for the national team make him an important player in Venezuelan football's emergent recent history.
+His performances as goalkeeper under the leadership of coach Richard Páez, and later César Farías, for the national team made him an important player in Venezuelan football's emergent recent history.

 Club career

 Venezuela and Europe

 In 1997, Vega traveled to Italy to play in the youth ranks of Udinese.
 However, he returned to Venezuela in 1998, joining Nacional Táchira, a first division club of his country.
 After two years with Nacional, Vega returned to Udinese remaining at the club for one year.
 He then returned to Venezuela and played for various First Division clubs, including Caracas.

 In 2006, he was signed by Carabobo, playing 29 games in the club.
 In 2007, because of his good performances with the national team and his club, he was transferred to Turkish club Bursaspor, being this his second adventure in the old continent.
 He established himself as the Turkish club's top keeper and appeared in 22 league matches.
 After his spell at Bursaspor, he joined to Denizlispor, playing only one friendly game for the club.